Phil25/P2PClockSync/README.md

 * (+) Agent waits for an arbitrary number of responses and calculates its counter after a timeout of the same length as the period.
 * (+) Counter synchronization accounts for latency by calculating time difference using local time.
 * (-) Period change occurs after the next consecutive synchronization, this could be a long time in case the previous value is large.
-* (-) No security measures, Agents execute commands from any source.
+* (-) No security measures, Agents execute commands from any source, with no delay.

 ### Controller:

-* (+) Arguments are translated to a command and send to the specified address.
+* (+) Arguments are translated to a command and sent to the specified address.
 * (+) Response is properly received and displayed.
 * (+) Command processor runs in a loop in the application.
 * (-) Receive buffer might get stuffed in case a broadcast address is given. //TODO: check this